yvanzhu/e2e-metrics/README.md

 These provide a different variant of BLEU (which is not used for evaluation in the E2E challenge), METEOR, ROUGE-L, CIDER.
 We used the [Github code for this script](https://github.com/tylin/coco-caption).
+The scripts are unchanged, apart from removing support for images and dependencies on graphical libraries.

 References